-The condition of this housing stock is an important determining factor in whether existing units will continue to provide high-quality housing in the future.
+The condition of this housing stock is an important determining factor in whether existing units will continue to provide highquality housing in the future.
 Rehabilitation programs for owner-occupied units can help maintain and improve housing stock in older neighborhoods.
 Single-family neighborhoods where permits have not been issued on a regular basis for renovation or demolition and areas with concentrations of low-income households should be targeted for additional outreach and support.
+Management training programs can help ensure that rental properties maintain high standards and provide high-quality rental units.